It's tough at the top, but the views are great – just ask trainees at this elite US private equity specialist.

 Making money moves

 Bigger tends to mean better in the good ol' US of A, and Chicago-born Kirkland is now the single biggest firm in the world by revenue.
-Its jaw-dropping riches cashed in at $3.165 billion for 2017, having grown 19% to pip fellow US beefcake Latham & Watkins to the post.
+Its jaw-dropping riches cashed in at $3.76 billion for 2018, having grown 19% to pip fellow US beefcake Latham & Watkins to the post.
+An impressive $380 million of that revenue was generated in London.
 Such mind-boggling quantities may seem an abstract concept to the average cash-strapped millennial with a latte habit, so let's move swiftly onto the London office for some more easily digestible factoids: the firm's London office plays host to around 200 lawyers and is one of the capital's very best when it comes to private equity.

 The office was built on this specialism, and Chambers UK lavishes praise on the firm's highly international sponsor-side finance and investment funds work, which extends to advising investment outfits in high-value restructurings.
 Many of the best-known names in the industry use Kirkland (Bain Capital, Blackstone, The Carlyle Group and KKR) and that just hammers home how pivotal the industry is – something applicants shouldn't neglect.
 “Coming in, you really need to know what private equity is and who the big players in the market are.”